 The more you pay, the higher the hashrate you get.
 The higher the hashrate you get, the more Dash you earn.
 When you earn Dash, the cloud mining service takes a small cut.
 It's used to pay for electricity and hardware maintenance on their end.

-Let's say that you paid $500 for a 2-year plan with the hashrate of 50 GH/s.
+Let's say that you paid $500 for a 2-year plan with a hashrate of 50 GH/s.
 The numbers are imaginary, by the way.
 It took you six months to mine enough Dash to cover the $500 expense.
 Everything you make after that is profit after the cloud mining service’s maintenance cut.

 If you buy the service tomorrow and Dash price rockets to $5000 in a week, you would start making a profit much faster too.